Residency & Fellowship Coordinator

 Clinical Anesthesia Year (CA-1 CA-2, CA-3)

-The Clinical Anesthesia Years are divided sequentially into Basic Anesthesia Training, Subspecialty Anesthesia Training, and Advanced Anesthesia Training.
+The Clinical Anesthesia Years are divided sequentially into Basic Anesthesia Training as described in the introductory section, Subspecialty Anesthesia Training, and Advanced Anesthesia Training.
 This represents a graded curriculum which increases in difficulty and progressively challenges the resident’s intellect and technical skills.
 The Basic Training occupies most of the CA-1 year, but obviously, from a logical point of view, it overflows into the beginning of the CA-2 year.
-Similarly, while the Subspecialty Training occupies most of the CA-2 year, some of the subspecialty rotations, e.g., pediatric and obstetrical anesthesia, are begun (by those residents who are progressing more rapidly) during the second half of the CA-1 year and continue into the CA-2 year.
-While this occurs in part for logistical reasons, it does allow the transition from basic to subspecialty training to vary from individual to individual, depending on the rate at which he/she is progressing.
+Similarly, while the Subspecialty Training occupies most of the CA-2 year.
 Experience in the Advanced Anesthesia Training constitutes the CA-3 year.
 In keeping with the Continuum of Education outlined by the American Board of Anesthesiology, following satisfactory completion of the Clinical Base and the CA-1 and CA-2 years, the resident will in collaboration with the Program Director, proceed to Advanced Anesthesia Training, which constitutes the CA-3 year.
-The resident and the Program Director will select one of two tracks designated as the Advanced Clinical Track and the Clinical Scientist Track.